merenlab/anvio/anvio/docs/programs/anvi-export-genome-specific-trna-modifications.md

 ## Coverage threshold

 The `--min-coverage-for-detection` parameter (default: 20) sets the minimum per-position coverage required to report modification fractions.
 For SNV rows, coverage is the sum of A+C+G+T reads at the modification position.
-For no-SNV rows, mean seed coverage is used as a proxy.
+For no-SNV rows, the position-specific coverage from %(seeds-specific-txt)s is used.
 Rows with coverage below the threshold have modification fractions reported as `NA`.

 ## Enzyme distribution